theupdateframework/pep-on-pypi-with-tuf/README.rst

 detect attacks from public mirrors or content delivery networks [11]_ (CDNs).

 Even though official mirrors are being deprecated on PyPI [12]_, there remain a wide variety of other attack vectors on package managers [13]_.
-These ttacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
+These attacks can crash client systems, cause obsolete packages to be installed, or even allow an attacker to execute arbitrary code.
 In `September 2013`__, it was shown that the latest version of pip (at the time) was susceptible to such